nscoincommunity/XDNA/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package xdnad/xdna-qt for Debian-based Linux systems.
-If you compile xdnad/xdna-qt yourself, there are some useful files here.
+This directory contains files used to package nscoind/nscoin-qt for Debian-based Linux systems.
+If you compile nscoind/nscoin-qt yourself, there are some useful files here.

-## xdna: URI support ##
+## nscoin: URI support ##

-xdna-qt.desktop  (Gnome / Open Desktop)
+nscoin-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install xdna-qt.desktop
+	sudo desktop-file-install nscoin-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your xdnaqt binary to `/usr/bin` and the `../../share/pixmaps/xdna128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your nscoinqt binary to `/usr/bin` and the `../../share/pixmaps/nscoin128.png` to `/usr/share/pixmaps`

-xdna-qt.protocol (KDE)
+nscoin-qt.protocol (KDE)